There are two types of ATTR amyloidosis: hereditary ATTR (hATTR) amyloidosis and wild-type ATTR (wtATTR) amyloidosis.

 Therapeutic options for the treatment of patients with both forms of ATTR amyloidosis – hATTR and wtATTR – are limited, and there are currently no disease-modifying drugs approved in the U.S. for either form of the disease.

 Akcea is developing two therapies for ATTR amyloidosis: inotersen and AKCEA-TTR-LRx.
-Inotersen is currently under regulatory review for marketing authorization in the U.S. and EU.
+Inotersen is currently under regulatory review for marketing authorization in the U.S. and Canada.
 AKCEA-TTR-LRx is planned to enter the clinic in 2018.